11 brands leading the way in sportswear sustainability

 The brand estimates that the average item of clothing in the UK is only worn seven times and thrown away after only two years.
 While it aims to create on-trend clothing, sustainability is TALA’s main priority.

-All of its garments are produced using sustainable, recycled or recyclable materials in specifically chosen factories that the brand maintains close relationships with.
+All its garments are produced using sustainable, recycled or recyclable materials in specifically chosen factories that the brand maintains close relationships with.
 All orders are delivered in recycled packaging, and to go the extra mile, the swing tags are made from 100% plantable paper that will grow into trees.

-2. Now_Then
+2. On

-Neoprene is another key fabric in the swimwear market, but it’s often produced using petroleum which isn’t a sustainable resource.
+Neoprene is another key fabric in the swimwear market, but it’s often produced using petroleum, which isn’t a sustainable resource.
 Instead, Now_Then manufactures its neoprene using a limestone mineral, making the process much more eco-friendly.

-3. Girlfriend Collective
+6. Girlfriend Collective

 Girlfriend Collective takes sportswear sustainability seriously.
 This inclusive activewear brand has sustainability at its core and is ingrained in everything it does, from the clothes it creates to the packaging and factories it chooses.